A Starbucks Cup Appeared On Sunday’s ‘Game Of Thrones’

 (This post contains minor spoilers for Sunday’s episode of Game of Thrones, “The Last of the Starks.”)

-Game of Thrones is set in a fictional, fantastical realm, in which it’s a given that modern amenities are not available to the characters.
+Game of Thrones is set in a fictional, fantastical realm in which it’s a given that modern amenities are not available to the characters.

 So why was there a Starbucks cup in Sunday’s episode?